-If a seated Council member is unable to complete the two-year term, the Council can recommend a qualified replacement, through administrative consultation with the Council Chair and Vice-Chair.
+If a seated Council member is unable to complete the two-year term, the Council may invite a replacement member, through the selection process, who shall serve out the remainder of the two-year term for that seat.

 As vacancies occur, the Council will fill seats in a way that prioritizes retaining institutional knowledge and representation of lived experience of homelessness.